How To Travel to the Philippines: 50 Amazing Tourist Spots To Visit

 Ideal for: Couples, families, beach bums, adventure seekers

-Tourists from all over the world flock to the Philippines’ famous beach destination for its powdery white sand, crystal-clear blue water, and majestic sunset.
+Tourists worldwide flock to the Philippines’ famous beach destination for its powdery white sand, crystal-clear blue water, and majestic sunset.
+Boracay has never failed to live up to its reputation every year, consistently making it to the list of the world’s most ‘Instagrammable’ places1.

 After Boracay’s rehabilitation in 2018, beach regulations have become stricter to protect the island.
-Upon entering Boracay, visitors are required to present booking confirmation from any Department of Tourism-accredited hotels.
+Upon entering Boracay, visitors must present booking confirmation from any Department of Tourism-accredited hotels.

 Top things to do in Boracay